FIRST ESPRESSO GUIDE

 Solution:

-Grind size has the biggest impact on espresso quality.
+Grind size has the biggest impact on espresso quality and extraction behavior.

 You're ready for the next step

-Now that you’ve prepared your first espresso, the next step is learning how to properly dial your coffee for the best possible results.
+Now that you understand how to read your extraction and make basic adjustments, the next step is learning how to properly dial your coffee for the best possible results.

 Scroll to Top